 Everyday Medicine is an intermittent series of blog posts highlighting tests, treatments and procedures common in daily Animal Medical Center practice.
 Some past examples of this type of blog post include “The Highs and Lows of Blood Sugar” and “The Third Eyelid.”
 Today’s post focuses on blood pressure.
 Blood Pressure Definition Everyone has had their blood pressure

 When you visit the doctor, before our physician comes into an examination room, a nurse measures our weight, temperature and blood pressure.
-When your pet goes to the veterinarian, the nurse comes in to take his weight and temperature, but not blood pressure.
-Does this mean blood pressure is not important in dogs and cats?
+When your pet goes to the veterinarian, the veterinary technician comes in to take his weight and temperature, but not blood pressure.
+Does this mean blood pressure is not important in dogs and

 One of my favorite paintings by the great American artist Norman Rockwell is the 1952 scene “At the Vet’s.”
 Rockwell skillfully captures what every veterinarian knows: people often look like their pets.
 In the center of this painting, a Beagle—the all-American dog of the 1950’s—sits on the lap of an all-American boy of the 1950’s.